zhongnanxu/StructOpt/README.md

 * In-line comment lines should have two spaces before the # symbol

 * Above-line comment lines have have one space before the # symbol unless it's pure code, then no spaces

+* Use .format rather than + or %s

+* Separate different ideas by newlines in any code

+* Put one newline after docstrings

+* Use print(...) and *not* print ...

+* Don't do 1-line if statements (or any other 1-line loops either); just make them 2 lines

+* Use the full names of things rather than abbreviations if the difference is only a few letters

+* Use `enumerate` not counters.